Special Weather Briefing

 Prepared by Meteorologist Troy Kimmel (www.troykimmelweather.com)

 ….
-Overall Forecast Track Through 5 Days Shifted More Southward ….
+Overall Forecast Track Through 5 Days Continues to be Shifted More Southward ….

 ….
-Based on Current Forecast Track, Threat to Middle and Upper Texas Coast Decreasing ….
+Based on Current Forecast Track, Threat to Texas Coast Decreases ….

-On this Sunday morning, westward moving tropical cyclone Ernesto.. currently of tropical storm strength..
+On this Sunday evening, westward moving tropical cyclone Ernesto.. currently of tropical storm strength with winds of

-is centered over the Caribbean Sea about 240 miles SE of Kingston, Jamaica.
+50 mph sustained/60 mph gusts.. is centered over the Caribbean Sea about 220 miles SSW of Kingston, Jamaica.

 The current forecast intensity/track.. as prepared by the hurricane specialists at the NWS/National Hurricane Center..

-suggests that the system will continue westward through the Caribbean Sea over the next day or so before turning
+indicates that the system will continue westward through the western Caribbean Sea and make landfall by Tuesday evening

 You can see the NHC forecast track.. through the next 120 hours/5days.. at this link: